wangweiqi20020221/C-Lab-1/README.md

 #### Editing Code

-After acquiring the source file, you will need to open `lab0.c` in your [text editor](../linux/#edit) of choice.
+After acquiring the source file, you will need to open `lab0.c` in your [emacs editor](https://www.cs.sfu.ca/~ashriram/Courses/CS295/assets/global/cheat-editor.pdf) of choice.
 See the tutorials if you are unsure how to make edits.

 The `lab0.c` file contains a number of comments explaining some basics of C (and their differences from Java).
 There are five different parts to this lab and you will need to modify or write some lines of code for each one.
 We recommend keeping a fresh copy of `lab0.c` around for reference (as you may lose track of all the changes you end up making).